Last Updated on February 17, 2025 by Admin

 Biological contamination

-Biological contamination occurs because of the presence of harmful pathogens in foods, including microorganisms, viruses, bacteria, mould, fungi, parasites etc. This type of contamination is the leading cause of food spoilage, waste, and foodborne illness.
+Biological contamination occurs because of the presence of harmful pathogens in foods, including microorganisms, viruses, bacteria, mold, fungi, parasites etc. This type of contamination is the leading cause of food spoilage, waste, and foodborne illness.
 The pathogens or disease-causing microorganisms get into food products and multiply to unsafe levels quickly before being consumed.

 Food business entities should keep their high-risk foods (meat and poultry, egg, dairy products, seafood etc.,) out of the Temperature Danger Zone***.
 They should buy, store, thaw, prepare, cook and serve the foods following all safety guidelines.
 They should regularly clean and sanitize all surfaces and equipment contacting foods and ensure a high level of personal and overall hygiene throughout the premises, besides maintaining all necessary precautions.